EvilAngel94/Dashboard/README.md

 Furthermore, the application will also only be usabel locally (on localhost somewhere).
 This will be further explained once this is implemented.

 ## Options
- - Weatherforecast for Home and Work location
+ - Weather forecast for Home and Work location
  - Go to your personal mail
  - Go to your work mail
  - Go to Google Drive